os-vector/vector-docs/documents/3. Software Architecture/partitions.md

 ## OEM

+Mounts to the /factory folder.
+Contains calibration logs and cloud keys which are used for mTLS.

 ## EMR

-The EMR partiton (Electronic Medical Record) contains the calibration info of the robot as well as it's ESN.
+The EMR partiton (Electronic Medical Record) contains the calibration info of the robot, its ESN, its model number, and its packout status.

 ## boot_a and boot_b